Iceland men's national basketball team: EuroBasket 2022 qualification

-After failing to qualify for the 2019 FIBA World Cup, Iceland turned the page toward EuroBasket 2021.
+After failing to qualify for the 2019 FIBA World Cup, Iceland turned the page toward EuroBasket 2022.
 To attempt to qualify for three consecutive EuroBasket appearances, Iceland was placed into Group C to begin their pre-qualifying campaign, which began with two straight loses to Portugal, and Belgium.
 Although the national team would pick up their first win in their third game, a rematch with Portugal at home in Reykjavík.
 In their final match of group play the team fell to Belgium, and would have to survive the final window of pre-qualifiers if they were to advance.

 For the final phase of pre-qualifiers, Iceland was placed into Group H, alongside Portugal once again, and Switzerland.
 The national team opened up group play with a tough loss on the road against Portugal 80–79.
 Looking to even their record at (1-1), Iceland was at home against Switzerland.
 The match stayed close throughout until Martin Hermannsson's heroics showed up late in the fourth quarter for Iceland; where his jumpshot in the final seconds gave the home side an momentous 83–82 victory.
 Heading into their next match the national team looked to capitalize on their last win.
 They did so in thorough fashion, dismantling Portugal 96–68 to set up one last show down with the Swiss.

 Heading into the final match day with a place in the qualifiers on the line, Iceland needed to defeat Switzerland on the road in an hostile environment.
 The specifics for Iceland was clear, either win to clinch a spot, or avoid losing by 18 or more points.
 Unfortunately, the unthinkable happened.
 As the national team not only lost to Switzerland, but failed to cover the point difference needed to advance.
 Losing 109–85, eliminating any chance for Iceland to reach the finals for the third straight time.

+World Cup 2023 qualification

+Going into their last game of the qualifications, Iceland needed a four point win against Georgia to qualify for the 2023 World Cup.
+However, despite an 80–77 win, they missed out of qualifying after Elvar Már Friðriksson's shot at the buzzer rimmed out.

+EuroBasket 2025

+On 23 February 2025, Iceland qualified for EuroBasket 2025 after beating Turkey 83–71, and securing second place in Group B.